 Overview

-Tory Island (Irish: Oileán Thoraí) sits 14.5 km off County Donegal’s north‑west coast.
-Covering about 4 km², the island is home to 141 residents (2022) who live in four small towns – East Town, West Town, Middletown and Newtown – and speak Irish daily.
-No cars are allowed; a single narrow lane loops the settlement.
-The landscape is dominated by two landmarks: Tor Mór, the island’s highest point at 83 m, and the 27‑metre stone Tory Lighthouse on the western tip, whose black‑and‑white bands are visible for miles.
+Tory Island (Irish: Oileán Thoraí) sits 14.5 km off County Donegal’s north-west coast.
+Covering roughly 4 km², the island is home to around 140 residents who live across four compact settlements: East Town, West Town, Middletown and Newtown.
+Irish is the everyday language, and the absence of cars keeps the narrow single lane quiet and pedestrian-friendly.
+The landscape is defined by two prominent features: Tor Mór, the island’s highest point at 83 m, and the 27-metre stone Tory Lighthouse on the western tip.
+Its distinctive black-and-white bands serve as a reliable navigational marker for miles across the Atlantic.

 History & Mythology

-Mythic origins link the island to the Fomorian king Balor in the Lebor Gabála Érenn.
-Archaeology confirms continuous habitation from the Neolithic, through Bronze‑age cairns, to a 6th‑century monastery founded by St Colmcille – its bell tower remains the tallest stone structure on the island.
-Vikings raided the site, and English troops plundered it in 1595.
-In 1608 rebels from O’Doherty’s Rebellion sought refuge in a local castle during the Siege of Tory Island.
-The surrounding waters later witnessed the 1798 naval Battle of Tory Island and the 1914 sinking of HMS Audacious.
+Local lore traces the island’s origins to the Fomorian king Balor, whose name lives on in the Lebor Gabála Érenn.
+Archaeological evidence confirms a much longer human presence, spanning Neolithic settlements, Bronze-age cairns and a 6th-century monastery established by St Colmcille.
+The monastery’s bell tower still stands as the tallest stone structure on the island.
+Over the centuries, Tory Island has seen Viking raids, English military plundering in 1595, and a dramatic standoff during the 1608 Siege of Tory Island, when rebels from O’Doherty’s Rebellion took refuge in a local castle.
+The surrounding waters have also witnessed major naval events, including the 1798 Battle of Tory Island and the 1914 sinking of HMS Audacious.

-The lighthouse was first lit on 1 August 1832 after a petition by Sligo merchants.
-Designed by Irish Lights chief engineer George Halpin, it has undergone several upgrades – from oil lamps to a Fresnel lens, coal‑gas, paraffin and finally electricity in 1972.
-Automation arrived in 1990, ending the era of resident keepers.
+The lighthouse itself has a documented history dating to a petition by Sligo merchants.
+First lit on 1 August 1832 and designed by Irish Lights chief engineer George Halpin, it has evolved from oil lamps to a Fresnel lens, then to coal-gas and paraffin, before finally switching to electricity in 1972.
+Automation in 1990 marked the end of the resident keeper era.

 What to See & Do

-- Tor Mór Summit Walk – A short, well‑marked path from near Port a Dúin leads to the hill’s cairn.
-From 83 m you can see the Atlantic, Slieve League’s cliffs and the Iron‑Age fort of Balor’s Fort.
+- Tor Mór Summit Walk – A well-marked trail starting near Port a Dúin climbs to the 83 m peak.
+The short hike rewards visitors with open Atlantic views, sightlines toward Slieve League’s cliffs, and a clear view of the Iron-Age promontory fort.

-- Tory Lighthouse – Climb the stone tower for panoramic views of the Atlantic and the island’s harbours.
-The lighthouse flashes four white beams every 30 seconds and is a striking landmark on coastal walks.
+- Tory Lighthouse – The stone tower offers panoramic views of the island’s harbours and the open ocean.
+The light flashes four white beams every 30 seconds, making it a focal point for coastal walks and photography.

-- An Cloigtheach (Round Tower) – A truncated 13 m granite tower dating to the 6th‑7th century, the only surviving round tower in Donegal.
+- An Cloigtheach (Round Tower) – Standing 13 m tall and built from local granite, this truncated tower dates to the 6th or 7th century.
+It is the only surviving round tower in Donegal and a key marker of early monastic life.

 Practical Information